samonclique/EKS-SetupWith-TF/README.md

 # Run Terraform init to initialize

 NOTE: Don’t forgot to change the s3 bucket name in the backend.tf file to your bucket name. <br>
-For testing purposes you cantake out the backend.tf to store statefiles locally(not advisable anyway)
+For testing purposes you can take out the backend.tf to store statefiles locally(not advisable anyway)

 ```